-When the panic attack comes, it often comes in a wave.
+The feeling of an oncoming panic attack is like a wave; managing the panic attack seems hopeless.
 It begins by lapping at your feet, or at the outermost portions of your brain.
 Oh no, what if I get anxious right now.

 Oh no, I don’t want to feel this way!
 Oh no!

-Then, it acts like a vacuum, taking all of your skills and knowledge with it as it builds momentum.
+Then, that wave of panic acts like a vacuum, taking all of your skills and knowledge with it as it builds momentum.
 You forget who you are, what you can do, that you can do something, who is on your side, and sometimes you forget which way is up as the anxiety sucks the energy out of you.
-It is as if you are alone in a tunnel with an ominous sense of doom in the air.
 The terror is building, and alone you brace yourself, cover your face with your hands, and curl into a ball.

 The last thing you think before it crashes down on you is, I can’t live this way.

-During these times, what is the best way to deal with a panic attack?
+During these times, what is the best way to manage a panic attack?

 How to Manage a Panic Attack